 - In Capcom's unreleased Kingpin, Trixie the Moll is killed only after her jewels are methodically shot off first.

-- Zen Archery and Zen Marksmanship in GURPS divide range penalties by 3 when used successfully.
+- Zen Archery and Zen Marksmanship divide range penalties by 3 when used successfully.
 The Precision Aiming technique is meant to be a more realistic version, taking much longer to do and requiring special equipment for a more modest gain.